-- 6. Material: timber or square section painted mild steel structure of substantial proportions, with a flat top section. - 7.
-Covering: may be closely spaced timber battens, hardwood purlins, translucent sheeting, or any other appropriate material if sufficiently concealed by timber facias on sides and ends.

-- 8. Shade covering must be completely retractable and positioned under the structure, and visually unobtrusive. - 9.
-A pergola will qualify as an unroofed structure if a minimum of /4 of the footprint area remains open.
-If not, the surface area will qualify as closed and surface area added to the coverage and building area. - 10.
-All parts of pergola supports to remain within the property boundary.
+- 6. The construction of pergolas are is allowed, provided they are appropriately scaled of secondary importance to the main building, of simple design with no ornate or unnecessary decorative components. - 4.7.
+Material: timber or square section painted mild steel structure of substantial proportions, with a flat top section. - 2.8.
+Covering: may be closely spaced timber battens, hardwood purlins, translucent sheeting, or any other appropriate material if sufficiently concealed by timber facias on sides and ends. - 3.9.
+Shade covering must be completely retractable and positioned under the structure, and visually unobtrusive. - 4.10.
+A pergola will qualify as an unroofed structure if a minimum of 1⁄4 of the footprint area remains open.
+If not, the surface area will qualify as closed and surface area added to the coverage and building area. - 5.11.
+All parts of a pergola supports to remain within the property boundary.